From an early age, pupils learn to love reading.Ofsted 2020

 essentialwriting_y5_long_term_overview.pdf

 essentialwriting_y6_long_term_overview.pdfAt Cranbourne we encourage children to take a pride in their work and to develop a fluent, legible hand.
-We use the Nelson Handwriting scheme throughout the school with children learning to join in their writing in Year 2.
+We use the Nelson Handwriting scheme throughout the school to ensure that every child gains sufficient fluency for writing, with knowledge of accurate letter formation and how to join letters so that they can meet the National Curriculum expectations for each key stage.
+Children are taught to join from year 2 as this is an essential skill in order to obtain age related expectations at the end of KS2.